-As a graduate of the Master's Programme in Life Science Informatics you will:
+As a graduate of the Master's Programme in Life Science Informatics you will

 All teaching is in English.

-More information about the study tracks.
+More information about the study tracks and the research groups involved in the programme.

 Plan your studies or take a look at the model timetables in the Studies service.